-Apple’s new Macs based on the M1-series Apple silicon system-on-a-chip offer remarkable advances in performance, battery life, and memory utilization.
+Apple’s new Macs based on the M1- and M2-series Apple silicon system-on-a-chip offer remarkable advances in performance, battery life, and memory utilization.
 With those improvements comes a host of changes in hardware, from how a Mac starts up to making backups of your computer to understanding fundamental aspects of system security.
 Take Control of Your M-Series Mac teaches you everything you need to know about these topics and much more.

-You’ll learn not just how to make a bootable clone of your Mac on an external drive, but whether it’s necessary with Monterey or Big Sur and an M1-series Mac.
+You’ll learn not just how to make a bootable clone of your Mac on an external drive, but whether it’s necessary with Monterey or Big Sur and an M1- or M2-series Mac.
 Find out how to make a clean transition from an Intel Mac, while taking advantage of installing and running iOS and iPadOS apps natively within macOS.
-You’ll also learn the early method of running Windows on an M1 Mac, with notions of what’s to come.
+You’ll also learn the early method of running Windows on an M1 or M2 Mac, with notions of what’s to come.

-If you’ve already bought an M1-series Mac and want to get more out of it, or you’re considering a purchase and trying to understand what you need to know, Take Control of Your M-Series Mac will fit your needs.
+If you’ve already bought an M1- or M2-series Mac and want to get more out of it, or you’re considering a purchase and trying to understand what you need to know, Take Control of Your M-Series Mac will fit your needs.
 NOTE: This book is intended for people who are already familiar with Macs.
 It is not a beginner’s guide, nor is it a complete user manual.
 Its focus is on what’s different about M-series Macs compared to Intel-based Macs.

 For anyone seriously considering getting an M1 Mac, and everyone who has one already (including me), this is the essential guide and reference.
 If you don’t buy it, you’ll regret it.

 —Howard Oakley, The Eclectic Light Company

-Future plans: This book will be updated as Apple releases updated features for existing M1 Macs and new Macs based on its M-series processors.
+Future plans: This book will be updated as Apple releases updated features for existing M1 and M2 Macs and new Macs based on its M-series processors.

 Here’s what you will learn from this book:

-- Get to know the M1, M1 Pro, and M1 Max processors, and what’s so different about them
+- Get to know the M1, M1 Pro, M1 Max, M1 Ultra, and M2 processors, and what’s so different about them

 - Understand the limits of emulation